 The real problem of Thor Bridge, for the Holmesian scholar, is where on earth it is, if indeed it is anywhere.
 The recording angel Watson naturally writes to protect ‘the secrets of private families to an extent which would mean consternation in many exalted quarters if it were thought possible that they might find their way into print.’
 His deliberate obfuscation accounts for several anomalies in this story.
 Twice he refers to Thor Place as being on heath, when the nearest heath-land in Hampshire is either on the Surrey borders or the New Forest, neither near Winchester.
 Nor are there any notable half-timbered Tudor houses in the county.
 As for stone bridges, the only one with a balustrade is the City Bridge over the Itchen in Winchester itself.

 There are several possible estates near Winchester which might fit the bill as ‘a considerable estate in Hampshire’ but none which tie in with Watson’s misleading clues.
 To the south of the city, Cranbury Park is Georgian and has stream-fed ponds but no bridges to speak of; Hursley House, also Georgian, hasn’t even any ponds.
-To the north of Winchester there are firmer prospects: Hurstbourne Park, but Victorian and hardly near Winchester; Norton Manor, Tudor origins but no nearby railway station; Norsebury House, Chawton Manor, possible but no ponds or lakes.
-This leaves two substantial estates with the necessary water features, proximity to Winchester, and crucially a nearby railway station.
+To the north of Winchester there are firmer prospects: Hurstbourne Park, but Victorian and hardly near Winchester; Norton Manor, a sturdy 17th century house with Tudor origins, a fine lake, and Sutton Scotney railway station nearby on the ill-fated Didcot, Newbury & Southampton line; Norsebury House, Chawton Manor, both possible but no ponds or lakes.
+None of these is compelling compared with two substantial estates with the necessary water features, proximity to Winchester, and crucially a nearby railway station.
 Avington Park, three to four miles north-east of Winchester, has (or had) a nearby railway station, is passably Georgian with medieval origins, and at least one handsome stone bridge over the River Itchen which courses through the grounds, though without the balustrade.
 The house is served by the village of Itchen Abbas and so features the ‘village inn’ where Holmes and Watson spent an evening smoking their pipes – the Plough still provides hospitality, though no smoking rooms.
 Critically, the local station of Itchen Abbas, on what was then the Mid-Hants Railway, provided an easy ride from Winchester.
 Sadly this line was abandoned in 1973 but survives in truncated form as the Watercress Line and can still be travelled from Alton to Alresford.

 The other candidate for Thor Place is the Grange at Northington.
 This was accessible from both Itchen Abbas station and also Micheldever on the main London & South Western Line.
 It has lakes aplenty fed by the Candover stream and a stone bridge to cross them, it tops a hill, and is Georgian in date though certainly not half Tudor.
 The house was one of the finest in England, the apotheosis of Greek revival and of national and international architectural importance.
 The Grange doesn’t fit all of Watson’s ‘criteria’ but has one significant claim which is that it was owned by the Baring family, then international bankers of massive authority.
 Alexander Baring, who bought the house in 1817, had significant American connections and the subsequent Baring dynasty carried considerable influence in political and social life for nearly two centuries.
 Known locally as the Over-Barings, it is perhaps understandable that Watson deceived his readers with conflicting clues.